READ N TRY

 Device shows count of particles of different sizes

-Equipped with this knowledge, sensors, and air purifiers I can quantify the air quality and make decisions to reduce my family exposure to harmful PM air pollutants.
-Measuring air quality with my own sensors on demand allows me to get more accurate and more up to date readings compared to weather apps and online websites that show air quality data; also it gives me flexibility of measuring and comparing the air quality indoor, in the garage, and outside.
+Equipped with this knowledge, sensors, and air purifiers I can quantify the air quality and make decisions to reduce my family’s exposure to harmful PM air pollutants.
+Measuring air quality with my own sensors on demand allows me to get more accurate and more up-to-date readings compared to weather apps and online websites that show air quality data; also it gives me flexibility in measuring and comparing the air quality indoors, in the garage, and outside.

 Leave a Reply